patriciajeanperez/liferay-docs/develop/tutorials/articles/115-mobile/04-mobile-sdk/99-download-files-android.markdown

 Follow these steps to download a file:

-1. Get the authentication headers:

-    -   Get an `Authentication` object from the session.
+1. Get an `Authentication` object from the session:
-    -   Create a `Request` object.
-    -   Authenticate the request by calling its `authenticate` method with the `Authentication` object.
-    -   Call the request's `getHeaders()` method to get the authentication headers.

         Authentication auth = yourSession.getAuthentication();

+2. Create a `Request` object:

         com.liferay.mobile.android.http.Request dummyRequest =
                 new com.liferay.mobile.android.http.Request(null, null, null, null, 0);

+3. Authenticate the request by calling its `authenticate` method with the `Authentication` object:

         dummyRequest.authenticate(auth);

+4. Get the authentication headers by calling the request's `getHeaders()`
+    method:

         Map<String, String> headers = dummyRequest.getHeaders();

-2. Use the session and the headers to retrieve a file from the portal.
+5. Use the session and the headers to retrieve a file from the portal.
 Note that how you do this depends on the file you're retrieving and your server---there's no average or typical use case.